The Vodou Physicist - Cover

 “Mom, sensei drums that into our heads.
 Use the skills for defense, he drills us.
 Um, Tamara, so when am I supposed to go back for that award?”
 Peter asked her.

 “Emma told me that Amelia and Jeremy are getting theirs when they get back to London—that’s in about two weeks.
-Kevin and Denise are already back in the States, so she thinks you three should go together—according to Sir George, that would be appropriate, all of you at once; that would allow a single presentation.
+Kevin and Denise are already back in the States, so she thinks you three should go together—according to Sir George, that would be appropriate, the three of you at once; that would allow a single presentation.
 Sir George told Emma that the queen was enraged when she heard about what had happened and she had personally called the Russian ambassador to the palace to ream him out.
 Anyway, we’ll need to contact Kevin and Denise and work out when you all can go.
 Sir George will be getting suggested dates from the palace.
 Emma said that these awards are mostly done in private presentations, not huge ceremonies.”

 “Jeez, I said those four were awesome,” Peter sighed.
 “Knighthood honors and now heroism awards.”